OpenOmics/mpox-seek/docs/usage/run.md

 ## 3. Example

-The example below shows how
+The example below shows how run the pipeline locally using conda/mamba.
+If you have already created a _mpox-seek_ conda environment, please use feel free to also add the following option: `--conda-env-name mpox-seek`.
+To create a re-usable, named conda environment for the pipeline, please run the following command: `mamba env create -f workflow/envs/mpox.yaml`.
+For detailed setup instructions, please see our [setup page](setup.md).

 ```bash
   # Step 1.)
 Activate your conda environment,